colaresAmanda/lp-digital-agency/readme.md

 1. Clone this repository to your local machine using `git clone https://github.com/yourusername/your-repo.git`
 2. Open the project folder in your code editor.
 3. If you haven't already, install Sass using `npm install -g sass` (you need Node.js and npm installed).
-4. acess the assets folder `cd assets`
+4. Access the assets folder `cd assets`
 4. Compile the Sass to CSS using `sass scss:css`.
 5. Open the `index.html` file in your web browser to view the landing page.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributors
 <table>